PFMFind: a system for discovery of peptide homology and function: Overview

-Search criteria can be specified according to cutoff raw similarity scores, distances, p-values and E-values, as well as the number of closest datapoints to retrieve.
-The probability model for calculation of p-values assumes that the score of each fragment is the sum of independent random variables corresponding to the score at each position and the score distribution is calculated using FFT.
+Search criteria can be specified according to threshold raw similarity scores, distances, p-values and E-values (range search), as well as the number of closest data points to retrieve (kNN search).
+The probability model for calculation of p-values assumes that the score of each fragment is the sum of independent random variables corresponding to the score at each position and the score distribution is calculated using discrete Fast Fourier Transform.

-\section{FSIndex}
+\subsection{FSIndex}

-The heart of PFMFind is FSIndex, an efficient indexing scheme for similarity search of very large datasets of short protein fragments of fixed length \citep{PeSt06,StPe06}.
+The heart of PFMFind is FSIndex, an efficient indexing scheme for similarity search of very large datasets of short protein fragments of fixed length~\cite{PS06,SP07}.
 FSIndex is based on two principles: reduction of the amino acid alphabet to clusters largely based on their biochemical properties (hydrophobic, polar, charged, aromatic ...) and combinatorial generation of neighbours.
 The design of FSIndex means that a typical search involves scanning less than 1\% of the fragment dataset, but ensures that no neighbours satisfying search criteria are ever missed.

 FSIndex is implemented in the C programming language and embedded into Python, with the whole data structure as well as the indexed sequences stored in primary memory.
 For even greater efficiency, computation of searches can be distributed among several machines using a master/slave model: the master handles p-value computations, distributes queries to slaves, each of which is indexing a different part of the dataset, and communicates with the client.